LordGhostX/docs-to-md-cli/README.md

 ### Publish your Google Docs file to the web

-* STEP 1: Select "Publish to the web" tab found under the file menu as seen in the image below:
+* STEP 1: Select `Publish to the web` tab found under the file menu as seen in the image below:

 ![publish_step_1](docs_publish_step_1.jpg)